CorBer/OLD-teensy_batdetector/README.md

 Batdetector on Teensy3.6 (Based on original-code from Frank (DD4WH) https://github.com/DD4WH/Teensy-Bat-Detector )

+latest changes
+v0.85 (23 06 2019)
+  changed the usage of seconds2tm from the ff_utils library, created ff_utils_copy library that is independent of other uSDFS libraries.

 This is a work in progress project, the code and setup is still changing.
 If you have a specific request or otherwise questions please share them.

 Several specific libraries have been added to this repository, in de directory <b>lib</b> you can find them.